AndersDeath/diary2/000-current.md

 # 09 May - Donnerstag  - Berlin - 595 Tag der Einwanderung - Hot Sunny

 Today I just did nothing.
+It's a holiday in Berlin and we were chilling for a chole day.